How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 How Fertile The Soil Is

-Even grass doesn’t grow the same at all places.
+Even grass doesn’t grow the same in all places.
 So, the soil isn’t the same everywhere in the world.
-If the soil is fertile, olives will grow much better, and of course, produce much more fruit every year.
+If the soil is fertile, olives will grow much better and of course, produce much more fruit every year.

 That’s why many olive growers check the soil and then replenish the nutrients needed for the best olive yield.
 Sometimes, one farm will have perfect ground, and the other farm that’s only 10km away won’t have fertile soil for planting olive trees.